mabdula/Isabelle-Graph-Library/README.md

 For the more practically usable algorithms, we include an implementation.
 For others, we only focus on the mathematical analysis.

 # Publications
+ - M. Abdulaziz.
+'Graph Algorithms'.
+In Functional Data Structures and Algorithms: A Proof Assistant Approach.
+Editor: Tobias Nipkow.
+ACM Books, 2025. [url](https://functional-algorithms-verified.org/functional_data_structures_algorithms.pdf#chapter.24)

- - M. Abdulaziz, T. Ammer, S. Meenakshisundaram, and A. Rimpapa.
+ - , T. Ammer, S. Meenakshisundaram, and A. Rimpapa.
 'A Formal Analysis of Algorithms for Matroids and Greedoids', Accepted in The 16th International Conference on Interactive Theorem Proving (ITP), 2025. doi: [10.48550/arXiv.2505.19816](https://doi.org/10.48550/arXiv.2505.19816).

  - M. Abdulaziz, 'A Formal Correctness Proof of Edmonds’ Blossom Shrinking Algorithm', Dec.
 30, 2024, arXiv: arXiv:2412.20878. doi: [10.48550/arXiv.2412.20878](https://doi.org/10.48550/arXiv.2412.20878).